corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 Each exporter has its own configuration requirements, which it takes either from the HOCON file given on the command line or from the CorDapp configuration file.

+The `ZippedFileExporter` also writes a manifest file `manifest-<snapshot>.csv` next to the zip files, listing each exported transaction and attachment with its vault timestamp, size, and participants.
+The manifest allows the contents of an archive to be audited — for example, finding which archive holds a given transaction ID — without opening the zip files.
+See the [Archive Service CLI documentation]({{< relref "archiving-cli.md#archive-manifest" >}}) for details.

 Custom exporters can be implemented for individual archive solutions.
 For more details see the [Archive Service Library documentation]({{< relref "archive-library.md" >}}).